 Hyoscine is considered anti-spasmodic in low doses and may be used to relax smooth muscle tissue or prevent motion-sickness induced nausea.
 Scopolamine is even considered by some a miracle drug that helps with motion sickness and severe nausea.

-Also, it is sometime used as a premedication (especially to reduce respiratory tract secretions) before surgery.
+It is sometime used as a premedication (especially to reduce respiratory tract secretions) before surgery.

 In addition, scopolamine is known to produce a loss of memory and hallucinations following exposure to larger doses, which is similar to the effect of benzodiazepines or alcohol poisoning, which can affect the ability to resist criminal aggression.

-Also, scopolamine has been occasionally used recreationally for its hallucinogenic properties.
+Furthermore, scopolamine has been occasionally used recreationally for its hallucinogenic properties.
 But the experiences are often unpleasant, mentally and physically.
 It is also physically dangerous, so repeated use is very rare.

 Why is Scopolamine (Devil’s Breath) Dangerous?